Hamburger

 Carryforward: Losses may be carried forward indefinitely.

-The maximum amount limits for loss carrybacks have been increased from EUR 1 million to EUR 5 million for losses from the year 2020 onwards, and the maximum loss carryback amounts to EUR10 million for the year 2021 onwards.
-It is envisaged that, from the tax assessment period 2024, the old limit of EUR1 million will apply again.
+The maximum amount limits for loss carrybacks have been increased from EUR1 million to EUR10 million for losses from the year 2020 onwards.
+From the tax assessment period 2024, the old limit of EUR1 million will apply again.

 Hong Kong, SAR